eleda77/eleda77.github.io/docs/vocab_list.md

 **thermotropism** - an orienting response to warmth

 **thew** - muscular strength

+**thingummy** - something unspecified whose name is either forgotten or not known

 **thole** - a pin, typically one of a pair, fitted to the gunwale of a rowboat to act as the fulcrum for an oar